A Machine Learning Approach to Improving Occupational Income Scores: Abstract

 \section{Abstract}

-Historical studies of labor markets frequently suffer from a lack of data on individual income.
+Historical studies of labor markets frequently lack data on individual income.
 The occupational income score (OCCSCORE) is often used as an alternative measure of labor market outcomes.
-Using modern Census data, we find that the use of OCCSCORE biases results towards zero and can frequently result in statistically significant coefficients of the wrong sign.
-We use a machine learning approach to construct a new adjusted score based on industry, occupation, and individual demographics.
-Our alternative score substantially outperforms OCCSCORE in both modern and historical contexts.
-We illustrate our approach by estimating racial and gender earnings gaps in the 1915 Iowa State Census and intergenerational mobility elasticities using linked data from the 1850-1910 Censuses.
+We consider the consequences of using OCCSCORE when researchers are interested in earnings regressions.
+We estimate race and gender earnings gaps in modern decennial Censuses as well as the 1915 Iowa State Census.
+Using OCCSCORE biases results towards zero and can result in estimated gaps of the wrong sign.
+We use a machine learning approach to construct a new adjusted score based on industry, occupation, and demographics.
+The new income score provides estimates closer to earnings regressions.
+Lastly, we consider the consequences for estimates of intergenerational mobility elasticities.

 {\bf JEL codes}: C21, J71, N32 \\ {\bf Keywords}: OCCSCORE, occupational income score, LIDO score, machine learning, lasso, non-classical measurement error, occupation, earnings gaps \\